 - In some cases, S-N and J-P preferences could be discerned, but only in males.

-What follows are the composite images used in this study.
-Again, I opted to translate the Big Five categories into their corresponding Myers-Briggs preferences for your ease and convenience.4
+What follows are the composite images used in the study.
+Again, I opted to translate the Big Five categories into their corresponding Myers-Briggs preferences for your ease and convenience:

 Body Types: Sheldon’s Constitutional Psychology